ChaseLukeA/SwiftDevice/README.md

 No initialization or declaration is needed to use SwiftDevice.
 Just use `Device` by calling `Device.<method>` anywhere you need to get the device's type (`Device.type()`), orientation (`Device.orientation()`), or both (`Device.typeAndOrientation()`)

-There are three different '.Value' enums that `Device` uses (which can be used directly with Device.TYPE.<value> but aren't required to be):
+There are three different '.Value' enums that `Device` uses (which can be used directly with Device.<ENUM>.<value> but aren't required to be):

 ```
 TYPE: